mtelahun/account-engine/doc/STORIES.md

 #### Conversation
 - Non-goal: not interested in providing a GUI
-- Non-goal: not interestedin in providing an API
+- Non-goal: not interestedin in providing a web API
-- However, it should be possible for another app to slap a GUI or an API on this library and provide a more-or-less complete accounting program out of the box
+- However, it should be possible for another app to slap a GUI or an http endpoint on this library and provide a more-or-less complete accounting program out of the box
 - Implement basic accounting sanity checks
   - double-entry accounting
   - transactions: ensure Dr and Cr match
   - transactions: ensure accounting equation is not violated
 - How do we handle adjusting entries (should they even be included in this paradigm) ?
-- How do we handle the "Accounting Cycle" ?
+- How do we handle "The Accounting Cycle" ?

 #### Acceptance Criteria
 Given the ledger should support standard accounting practices, such as GAAP and IFRS, when a ledger is created, then